robertrittmuller/glorified_scribe/README.md

 This script has several options that you can specify when you run it:

 - `--model`: Specifies the model to use.
 Choices are "tiny", "base", "small", "medium", "large".
 Default is "medium".
 - `--file`: Specifies a file to process using the AI, without live transcription.
-By default, it is an empty string, meaning no file is processed.
+- `--teams`: changes the prompt to better support transcripts from Microsoft Teams.
 - `--non_english`: If this flag is included, the non-English model is used.
 - `--energy_threshold`: Sets the energy level for the microphone to detect.
 Default is 1000.
 - `--record_timeout`: Sets how real-time the recording is in seconds.
 Default is 2 seconds.